Best and Most Memorable

 Seductive, 'Incestual' Kiss Before Accidental Murder

 Director Stephen Frears' complex post-noir crime-drama story (with the tagline: "SEDUCTION.
 BETRAYAL.
 MURDER.
-WHO WAS CONNING WHO?") set in Los Angeles was about three con artists whose lives were inextricably intertwined, especially the two females who were engaged in a deadly power-struggle love-triangle for the male's attention:
+WHO WAS CONNING WHO?") set mostly in Los Angeles was about three con artists whose lives were inextricably intertwined, especially the two females who were engaged in a deadly power-struggle love-triangle for the male's allegiance:

-• Myra Langtry (Annette Bening), Roy's sexy girlfriend
+• Myra Langtry (Annette Bening), a high-stakes sexual swindler and corporate scam artist scheister, Roy's 35 year-old girlfriend

 "I need this money!
 I can't run without money!
 And if I can't run, I'm dead!...I want that money, Roy, I need it.
 Now, what do I have to do to get it?
 You mean you won't give it to me, Roy?
 Will you or won't you?
 What can I do to get it?
 Is there nothing I can do?"

-When she came close and seductively kissed him, he asked: "Lilly, Jesus, what are you doing?"
-She replied: "Nothing at all, nothing at all," but then in a bizarre twist, she swung a suitcase full of cash at her son's head as he was drinking water from a glass.
+When she came close and seductively kissed him, he asked: "Lilly, Jesus, what are you doing?", she replied: "Nothing at all, nothing at all," but then in a bizarre twist, she swung an attache case full of cash at her son's head as he was drinking water from a glass.
 The glass smashed and cut an artery in his neck - and he profusely bled to death on the floor in front of her!

 Red-dressed Lilly gathered up the strewn cash, descended in an elevator, and calmly drove away.